gedit-technology/libgedit-gfls/docs/names.md

   With GflsInfos, a GFile object would remain to be called a "file", simply.
 And GflsInfos reflect the fact that it gathers GFileInfos (basically) for later use.

+- GflsLoader?
+- GflsFile to extend GFile with more functions.